 iPage promises that its services will be available 99.9% of the time and manages to live up to it.

 The first thing I did after I received my iPage login credentials was to install WordPress.
 Right after that, I connected it to a StatusCake monitoring tool that checks the availability of my iPage site every 5 minutes, pinging it from three different servers.

-We are entering the fourth year of constant uptime monitoring and iPage performs with remarkable stability, albeit it doesn't quite hit the set target.
-The promised uptime has been delivered occasionally but after 38 of testing there is room for improvement..
+We are entering the fourth year of constant uptime monitoring, and iPage performs with remarkable stability, albeit it doesn't quite hit the set target.
+The promised uptime has been delivered occasionally, but after four years of testing, there is room for improvement.